guilhermechapiewski/lightspeed-custom-google-feed/README.md

 #### Setup a Google App Engine cron job to refresh feeds periodically

-To refresh the feeds periodically, set up a [cron job in Google Cloud](https://cloud.google.com/scheduler/docs/schedule-run-cron-job) to call the `refresh_feeds` endpoint on a regular basis:
+To refresh the feeds periodically, set up a [cron job in Google Cloud](https://cloud.google.com/scheduler/docs/schedule-run-cron-job) to call the `https://<your-project-id>.appspot.com/refresh_feeds` endpoint on a regular basis:

 1. Configure the provided `cron.yaml` file following the instructions in the [Google Cloud Scheduler documentation](https://cloud.google.com/scheduler/docs/schedule-run-cron-job) (or, if you make no changes, it will run daily at 00:00 Pacific time)
 2. Run `make deploy_cron`
 3. Visit the [Google Cloud Scheduler](https://console.cloud.google.com/cloudscheduler) to see the configured cron job.
+4. You can also run `make remote_refresh_feeds` to refresh the feeds on the remote server from your local command line

 ## Lightspeed API 101